jenniferchen11/DRAG/README.md

 CLAUDE_KEY='jkl'
 ```

-2. Change the following settings in LLM versions in `language_model.py`:
+2. Change the following parameters in the `language_model.py` file:
-- The desired models for each LLM (modify the class definitions)
+- The desired model names for each LLM (modify the class definitions)
-- The MAX_RETRIES variable based on the maximum number of retries for calling APIs
+- The MAX_RETRIES variable based on the desired number of max retries for calling APIs

 3. Run the following command in the terminal to execute the graph and evidence generation pipeline:
 ```bash